 When the closest match for an originating lower division course is a George Fox University upper division course, the number 285 will be assigned and the student may receive a waiver for the upper division course if required.
 When the closest match for an originating upper-division course is a George Fox University lower-division course, the student may elect to have a 485 number assigned (to count toward the upper-division course requirement) and receive a waiver for the lower-division course.

 Community College Transfer Limits

 A maximum of 64 semester hours may be transferred from community colleges.
-Each course from community college programs, except for courses completed in either the Oregon Transfer Associate of Arts (OTAA), or the Washington Transfer Associate of Arts degree (WTAA), is evaluated by the registrar's office for application to George Fox University requirements.
+Each course from community college programs is evaluated by the registrar's office for application to George Fox University requirements.